cmcb-warwick/VolumeFinder/README.md

 ###Spatial Statistics
 Again Amira mesh files are used as a starting point.
 The FIJI script [am2skel.ijm](https://github.com/quantixed/VolumeFinder/blob/master/am2skel.ijm) will process these to first threshold them and make a directory of TIFFs and then produce categorised 1 px thick MT trajectories in 2D (one for each z-slice).
 These are called skeletons.

 Skeletons are processed by Igor <code>FindingVectorsFromSkeleton.ipf</code> to form 2D vectors which can then be used for spatial statistical analysis.
-Vectors are found by a linear fit to xy coords.
+Vectors are found by a linear fit to xy coordinates.

-Igor will produce a report which shows a comparison of all MT vectors with the spindle axis (defined by two xyz coords at the start of the procedure).
+Igor will produce a report which shows three spatial statistics:

+* A comparison of all MT vectors with the spindle axis (defined by two xyz coords at the start of the procedure).
 This is colour coded (with a key) to show variance in angle from the spindle axis.
 Histograms summarise this information (4 hitsograms: 1 for each pole, 1 for all angles, 1 for all angles, abs() values).
-Two further histograms compare MTs that are longer than 60 nm are within 80 nm of other MTs.
+* Two further histograms compare MTs that are longer than 60 nm are within 80 nm of other MTs.
 This is independent of the spindle axis.
+* A comparison between the trajectories of MT segments with ellipsoid tangents calculated from an idealised spindle.

 Each cell/movie is analysed as a separate pxp.
 Use [SummaryPXP.ipf](https://github.com/quantixed/VolumeFinder/blob/master/SummaryPXP.ipf) to make a summary report of all your data.